 Central Street Housing Options

-The second floor provides seven low-income permanent housing studio apartments for independent veterans looking for a more traditional tenant-landlord scenario.
+The second floor of both 246 and 268 Central Street provides low-income permanent apartments for independent veterans looking for a more traditional tenant-landlord scenario.
 As separate self-contained apartments, the environment is non-gender specific.
-The second floor housing option also provides an onsite coin-operated common laundry area and patio/balcony for residents only.
+This option also provides an onsite coin-operated common laundry area and patio/balcony for residents only.

 Both options are ADA compliant, maintained as clean and sober environments, and have controlled access as additional safety for the residents.